hdmf-dev/hdmf/docs/source/make_a_release.rst

       $ git push origin $release

 8. Create a Pull Request

    Create a pull request against the `main repository <https://github.com/conda-forge/hdmf-feedstock/pulls>`_.
-If the tests are passed a new release will be published on Anaconda cloud.
+If the tests pass, merge the PR, and a new release will be published on Anaconda cloud.